-Most steak connoisseurs would hold both Wagyu beef and Black Angus beef as the prime steak cuts on the market.
+Most steak connoisseurs would hold Wagyu and Angus beef as the prime steak cuts on the market.

-This begs the question: which of these two cuts provides the best quality meat?
+It begs the question: Which Japanese cow breeds provide the best quality meat?

-On all available metrics, A-grade Wagyu beef would be considered the best beef in the world in terms of taste and texture; however, it is significantly more expensive than Black Angus.
+On all available metrics, A-grade Wagyu beef would be considered the best beef globally in terms of taste and texture; however, it is significantly more expensive than Black Angus.

 Our meat experts will explain below why A-grade Wagyu is superior to Black Angus.

 - The terms Wagyu and Angus are related to the breed of cattle that produced the meat.
 One should therefore take caution to authenticate these claims when purchasing beef.

 - While both Wagyu and Angus beef has improved marbling over their competitors, the unique marbling of Wagyu is a primary differentiator.

 - Wagyu is significantly more expensive than Angus due to its rare breed and rearing conditions.